 Are you wondering how many calories you should be eating while breastfeeding?
 Is your goal to lose a little weight without compromising your breast milk supply?
 Want to count macros but not sure how many to use while breastfeeding?
-Our comprehensive breastfeeding calorie AND macro calculator is just what you need!
+You will love our calorie calculator for breastfeeding moms.

 I am always having people asking me how many calories they need to eat while breastfeeding – and more recently, people are wondering what macros they should eat.
 While this can vary depending on MANY factors, I’ve developed this handy calorie and macro calculator to help you find a place to start (click here to jump straight to it!)

-If you are curious about how many calories you should be consuming while breastfeeding, esepcially if you are wanting to lose weight, you are in the right place.
+If you are curious about how many calories you should be consuming while breastfeeding, especially if you are wanting to lose weight while breastfeeding, you are in the right place.